richardgaywood/paydata.org/content/characters/downtime.md

 Each scene can be used for 60 hours of downtime to do things like binding spirits, enchanting, making gear, etc. Anything that needs extended tests in the book and isn’t mentioned above can be done via this scene.

+## Modified downtime rules to account for qualities

+Shadowrun has many, many qualities, and probably lots of them should affect the rules above.
+These are just the ones I’ve thought of so far.

+* Side Hustle and Day Job: if you have Day Job, you must spend downtime scenes working.
+	* at the 5 karma level, you have to spend one scene working.
+	* at the 10 karma level, you have to spend two scenes working, but earn a minimum 1,500 nuyen.
+	* at the 15 karma level, you have to spend four scenes working; you earn a minimum 2,500 nuyen.

+Other qualities I think should affect these downtime rules, but I haven’t yet had a player take them so don’t have numbers at the moment:

+* Dependent: reduce scenes
+* Addiction: reduce scenes when it gets past a certain level

 ## Appendix: Important Acknowledgements

-I didn't realise I wanted downtime rules until I looked at [the ones from A Light In the Dark][2]… then I immediately saw that I did.
+I didn't realise I wanted downtime rules until I looked at [the ones from A Light In the Dark][1]… then I immediately saw that I did.
 A few things didn't fit though; they're optimised for a living campaign, so they're a bit too detailed in places and a bit too simple in others.

 So I wrote my own, which you can read here.